 Purchase > welcome email from founder with a question > segmentation into customer profile > targeted email 1 > targeted email 2 > report that highlights the value of the service > targeted email 3 > etc

-Delivering too much value, too fast (say what?)
+You delivered too much value, way too fast (say what?)

-Going upmarket without the right process or team in place
+- You went upmarket without the right team or process in place

 - You forced your customer to jump through hoops, off-platform or otherwise